- What does Skillshare do?

 - Students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.

-- Aspiring designers can also consider Designlab, an online bootcamp that teaches the necessary skills to land a job as a UX designer.
+- Aspiring designers can also consider Designlab.
+This online bootcamp that teaches the necessary skills to land a job as a UX designer.
 Read more about Designlab in our review.

 - HackDesign is a weekly newsletter that sends design lessons to your inbox for free, which can benefit product designers at any level.